 There are many situations where it is helpful to get a message from your active pipelines.
-These may include logs, summaries of successful completion or possibly even an integration with downstream systems.
+These may include logs, summaries of successful completion, or possibly even an integration with downstream systems.

 Types of ACS permissions